ujwal-akare/3scale_toolbox/docs/copy-backend.md

 ## Copy Backend

 This command makes a copy of the referenced backend.
-Target backend will be searched by source backend system name.
-System name can be overriden with `--target-system-name` option.
+Target backend will be searched by the source backend system name.
+System name can be overridden with `--target-system-name` option.
 If a backend with the selected `system-name` is not found, it will be created.

 Components of the backend being copied: